insight-platform/Savant/README.md

 ### ⏱ OpenTelemetry Support

-In Savant, you can precisely trace your pipeline with OpenTelemetry, which helps to build a unified monitoring system for your infrastructure.
-You can use sampled or unsampled traces, which helps to balance the tracing's performance and precision.
+In Savant, you can precisely instrument pipelines with OpenTelemetry: a unified monitoring standard.
+You can use sampled or unsampled traces, balancing the performance and precision.
 The traces can span from edge to core to business logic through network and storage.

 ### 🧰 Client SDK